-- Plot: If you’ve been a regular follower of my blog, you probably know The Trinketeer was originally meant to be a Flash Fiction piece based on the prompt given to me by my friend Leslie over at The Upstream Writer.
-I won’t tell you what the prompt was just yet, because I want to save that for a bonus features post after I go through the beta process, which I hope to do by the end of the year :).
+- Plot: If you’ve been a regular follower of my blog, you probably know The Trinketeer was originally meant to be a flash fiction piece based on the prompt given to me by my friend Leslie over at The Upstream Writer.
+I won’t tell you what the prompt was just yet because I want to save that for a bonus features post after I go through the beta process, which I hope to do by the end of the year :).
 Because it was only supposed to be a short piece, I completely pantsed what became the first three chapters.
-The first thing I thought of after I started writing was the nutcracker.
+The first thing I thought of after I started writing was The Nutcracker.
 I couldn’t get the story out of my head.
 Little by little, I started tweaking the original story and adding pieces.
-Before I knew it, that tiny 1,000 word thing that I planned to finish and post on my blog within the month was quickly becoming a monster of a manuscript.
+Before I knew it, that tiny 1,000-word thing that I planned to finish and post on my blog within the month was quickly becoming a monster of a manuscript.
 In this case, I think the plot came first because I had a very loose base to work from.
 Once I had brainstormed a few ideas, I used the Hero’s Journey outline to get a basic sketch of the plot.
 Then it was time to come up with characters.

 - Characters: I started by jotting down some notes about things that made characters from the ballet distinctive.
 The one that really ended up shaping the story for me was the toymaker, Drosselmeyer.
 If you’ve ever seen the ballet, you know that he is a minor character, but it’s his magic that makes the rest of the story possible.
 I brainstormed different ideas about how I could flush out the toymaker.
 I’ve always loved historical fiction, and this story didn’t seem to lend itself to a modern time period.
 Eventually, I decided to set it in the 1940s during the peak of World War II.
-Characters were added and taken away, and each of them were molded into something different and distinct from their original forms.
-I’m not going to say more than that, because I don’t want to give away too much.
+Characters were added and taken away, and each of them was molded into something different and distinct from their original forms.
+I’m not going to say more than that because I don’t want to give away too much.
 My strategy was to take the barest facts of the ballet, and twist them and move them into something completely new that could stand on its own without needing the backdrop of a performance.
 To do this, I answered some questions from The 100 Most Important Things to Know about Your Characters.
 It helped me give them flaws and strengths as well as flesh out basic personality traits without having to think too hard to make them unique.

 - Backstory: After I had the bare bones of the main plot, I had to go back and discover how my world and my characters came to be what they were.
-I had to ask myself questions like: Who were this character’s parents?
+I had to ask myself questions like, Who were this character’s parents?
 Where did they live before the events of the book started?
 What are some important things that happened in their lives before the actual plot began?
 I stitched everything together from the questionnaires I had answered earlier, to the history of the new world that I created, so that each person was connected to the plot in a believable way.

 And that’s my planning process :-).
 I hope this was helpful.
-Next week, my friend Tanner will talk about how he’s able to bang out 60,000 word novels without planning a single thing.
+Next week, my friend Tanner will talk about how he’s able to bang out 60,000-word novels without planning a single thing.
 Personally, I’m looking forward to reading the answer because I think that’s a great skill.